-The sawmill comes with two log clamps that secure the log on the sawmill.
+The sawmill comes with one log clamp that secures the log on the sawmill.
 The log clamp is an eccentric clamping device.

 First, set the eccentric plate so that it lies against the log.
 This is done by turning the eccentric plate clockwise.
 Then, to secure the log, you turn the handle on the clamp clockwise, as shown in the illustration.
 To release the tension, carry out the steps in reverse order and turn the plate and the handle counter-clockwise.